 The levels of devastation are very real; We were lucky enough to have some great people that helped us avoid the potential of losing our home.
 Others have lost, their home, their spouse and very sadly even taken their own life.

 do not delay, it will only grow worse.

-DO NOT WAIT UNTIL IT HAS GONE TO FAR!
+DO NOT WAIT or IT WILL GO TOO FAR!